mantidproject/mantid/dev-docs/source/Testing/SANSGUI/ISISSANSGUITests.rst

 #.
 In the workspaces list, there should be a series of new workspaces; four
    group workspaces and four 1D workspaces.
 #.
 Check your default save directory.
 For each reduction two banks (HAB/main) should
    be saved.
-In total there should be 20 workspaces saved.
-For each row, file type, and bank there should be a reduced file (with no suffix) and a ``sample`` file.
+In total, there should be 20 workspaces saved.
+For each row, file type, and bank, there should be a reduced file (with no suffix) and a ``sample`` file.
 The ``first_time`` line should also produce a ``can`` workspace for each file type and bank.
 This is because both workspaces have the same ``can`` input run numbers and so the reduction only calculates it once.